Japanese_Beetles,_Ottawa

 Japanese Beetles

-These pests can make the leaves of roses look like lace — and not in a pretty way.
+These plant-eating insects can make the leaves of roses look like lace — and not in a pretty way.
 They attack other plants, too, including crape myrtles and birch trees.

 Aphids